ElijahSallows/ElijahSallows/README.md

 Hello!
 I'm Elijah Sallows.
-- I primarily work with C#, though I enjoy making small scripts and extensions using Python, JS, and other languages.
+- I primarily work with C#, though I enjoy making small scripts and extensions using Python and a little bit of JavaScript.

 - Contact me via: